status-im/chaos-unicorn-day/README.md

 # Chaos Unicorn Day, April 1 2019 (aka kill our cluster)

 Chaos Unicorn Day is an event for projects in Ethereum and Web3 space.
-It is a challenge to turn off centralized services for 24 hours and practice what we preached.
+It is a challenge to turn off centralized services for 24 hours and practice what we preach.
 These include things like:

 - clusters
 - Infura access